Department Training

 Each year there is a District & Division Commanders School held in Austin for all District and Division Commanders.
 This training is open to anyone to attend; it is a great opportunity for future leaders to begin learning about The American Legion and the Department of Texas.
 Only the District & Division Commanders will receive school materials.

-This year’s District and Division Commanders School will be held on July 26 – 28, 2019 at the Omni Austin Southpark Hotel.
+This year’s District and Division Commanders School will be held on July 31 to August 2, 2026 at the Renaissance Hotel.
 Training will begin on Friday at 1:00 pm.

 AMERICAN LEGION EXTENSION INSTITUTE